25+ Awesome Things to Do in Burnsville and Yancey County

 The Blue Ridge Parkway runs through Yancey County, but more importantly, this is where you’ll find the Black Mountains.
 These mountains lie within the boundaries of Pisgah National Forest, home to some of the best hikes in the Blue Ridge Mountains of North Carolina.

-In coordination with NC High Peaks Trail Association and Friends of Mount Mitchell, the folks at Explore Burnsville have created a couple of very useful maps that you can access here.
+In coordination with NC High Peaks Trail Association and Friends of Mount Mitchell, Explore Burnsville has created some useful maps you can access here.

 Pro Tip: These hikes near Burnsville get busy, especially on weekends.
 That’s why we recommend you start early to have them mostly to yourself.